StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <br> <br>

-I visited GFDL a handfull of times during the spring of 1993, meeting GFDL giants like Suki Manabe, Isaac Held, Kiku Miyakoda, Kurihara, Isidoro Orlanski, and Kirk Bryan.
+I visited GFDL a handfull of times during the spring of 1993, meeting GFDL giants like Suki Manabe (who won= the 2021 Nobel Prize in physics for his work on global warming), Isaac Held, Kiku Miyakoda, Kurihara, Isidoro Orlanski, and Kirk Bryan.
 I was particularly attracted to the idea of working with Kirk Bryan, the father of numerical oceanography.
 Fortunately, we developed a chemistry and he supported my application